taixingbi/coding-test/general/loading web slowly/README.md

 4. A 2-second delay in load time resulted in abandonment rates of up to 87%.
 5. Google itself aims for under half-a-second load time
 6. A VERY SLOW SITE can be a NEGATIVE Google Ranking factor.
-7. The average load time for mobile sites is 19 seconds over 3G connections.
+7. The average load time for mobile sites is **19 seconds over 3G connections**.
 Models predict that publishers whose mobile sites load in 5 seconds earn up to 2x more 8. mobile ad revenue than those whose sites load in 19 seconds.
 9. People would not return to websites that took longer than four seconds to load and formed a “negative perception” of a company with a badly put-together site or 10. would tell their family and friends about their experiences.
 11. Slow load times are a primary reason visitors abandon a checkout process.
 12. In studies, Page Time Load goes from 1s to 3s – the probability of bounce increases 32%.